-These turmeric ginger energy balls are full of flavour and very healthy for you too.
-A super simple no bake recipe, that makes the perfect snack.
+These turmeric energy balls with ginger are full of flavor and so easy to make!
+A super simple no bake treat, this turmeric balls recipe makes for the perfect snack for after school or work.
 Why not make a batch of these vegetarian, gluten-free and low histamine energy balls this weekend?

 Jump to: